UCL/research-computing-with-cpp/session01/index.md

 ### CMake Introduction

 * This is a practical course
-* We need to run code
-* Use CMake as a build tool
+* We will use CMake as a build tool
 * CMake produces
     * Windows: Visual Studio project files
     * Linux: Make files